java-json-tools/json-schema-validator/README.markdown

 <h2>Read me first</h2>

 <p><b>IMPORTANT: if you report a bug, please mention what version you are
 using!
-Please note that Versions lower than 0.4.x are not supported anymore.</b></p>
+Please note that versions lower than 0.4.x are not supported anymore.</b></p>

 <p><b>IMPORTANT 2: the current development version, 0.5.x, makes no guarantees
 as to the user API stability as long as it is labeled beta</b>.
-JSON Schema usage is still a novelty, and it is quite a difficult task to foresee users' needs.
-I make the API evolve according to my own feelings, but those are _my_ feelings.</p>
+However, it is pretty much stable as of 0.5.0beta4.</p>

 <p>The current version is <b>0.5.0beta4</b>.</p>